lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 Whenever the Router implements a UseCase, the its Presenter will implement the UseCaseOutput.

-In most cases the Presenter as UseCaseOutput is pretty straight forward.
-It usually only  forwards messages to the ViewController, while performing localization.
+In most cases the Presenter as UseCaseOutput is pretty simple.
+It will perform localization and then forward the messages to its ViewController.
+The Presenter may also send messages to its Router.

 ### The ViewController as PresenterOutput